-Several existing shareholders and their affiliates have subscribed for, and have been allocated an aggregate of 4,787,875 ADSs in this offering at the initial public offering price and on the same terms as the other ADSs being offered, representing approximately 35.5% of the ADSs being offered in this offering, assuming the underwriters do not exercise their over-allotment option.
-Such purchase may reduce the available public float for our ADSs.
-Such purchase of our ADSs by these shareholders or their affiliates in this offering may reduce the liquidity of our ADSs relative to what it would have been had these ADSs been purchased by other investors.
+Several existing shareholders and their affiliates have indicated an interest in purchasing up to an aggregate of US\$79 million of ADSs in this offering at the initial public offering price and on the same terms as the other ADSs being offered.
+If any of these shareholders or their affiliates is allocated all or a portion of the ADSs in which they have indicated an interest in purchasing in this offering and purchase any such ADSs, such purchase may reduce the available public float for our ADSs.
+As a result, any purchase of our ADSs by these shareholders or their affiliates in this offering may reduce the liquidity of our ADSs relative to what it would have been had these ADSs been purchased by other investors.